facebookarchive/AsyncDisplayKit/docs/_docs/containers-ascollectionnode.md

 This works just as well with any node including as an ASTableNode, ASPagerNode, etc.

 ### Accessing the ASCollectionView
-If you've used previous versions of ASDK, you'll notice that `ASCollectionView` has been removed in favor of `ASCollectionNode`.
+If you've used previous versions of Texture, you'll notice that `ASCollectionView` has been removed in favor of `ASCollectionNode`.

 <div class = "note">
 `ASCollectionView`, an actual `UICollectionView` subclass, is still used internally by `ASCollectionNode`.
 While it should not be created directly, it can still be used directly by accessing the `.view` property of an `ASCollectionNode`.